-Finland is Again Ranked the Happiest Country in the World.
-The US falls to its Lowest-ever Position
+Finland Is Again Ranked the Happiest Country in the World.
+The US Falls to Its Lowest-Ever Position

 All countries are ranked according to their self-assessed life evaluations averaged over 2022 to 2024.

-Experts in economics, psychology, sociology and beyond then seek to explain the variations across countries and over time using factors such as GDP per capita, healthy life expectancy, having someone to count on, a sense of freedom, generosity and perceptions of corruption.
+Experts in economics, psychology, sociology and beyond then seek to explain the variations across countries and over time using factors such as gross domestic product per capita, healthy life expectancy, having someone to count on, a sense of freedom, generosity and perceptions of corruption.

 "News Services" POPULAR ARTICLE